tantaman/zero-presentations/roci-conf-9-16-25/outline.md

 # Synced Query (Divergent 1)

 Only check permissions on the server.
-Prevents needing to sync permission related data.

 <div class="two-col">
   <div class="col">